freeCodeCamp/guide/src/pages/sql/sql-syntax/index.md

 ![image-1](https://github.com/SteveChevalier/guide-images/blob/master/syntax03.JPG)

-### Group by and Having
+### Group By and Having

-Group by gives us a way to combine rows and aggregate data.
-The having clause is like the above Where clause, exept that it acts on the grouped data.
+Group By gives us a way to combine rows and aggregate data.
+The Having clause is like the above Where clause, except that it acts on the grouped data.

 This data is from the campaign contributions data we've been using in some of these guides.